 Comprehensive coverage spans the entire computer design field

-- Utilizes a top down approach—computer system, processor, control unit— for clarity and ease of use.
+- Utilizes a top-down approach of computer system, processor, and control unit for clarity and ease of use.
 The objective is to present the material in a fashion that keeps new material in a clear context.

 - Systems are viewed from both the architectural and organizational structure perspectives to help students gain a comprehensive overview of computer design.

 - A unified treatment of I/O provides a full understanding of I/O functions and structures, including discussions of DMA, direct cache access, and external interfaces.

 - A focus on multicore gives students a broad understanding of this technology, found in virtually all contemporary machines.

 - A thorough discussion of instruction sets, including a new chapter on assembly language.

 - Detailed use of specific examples throughout the book to illustrate concepts, including Intel x86, ARM embedded system architecture, and IBM z13 mainframe.

 - Homework problems, case studies, and additional student resources enhance their understanding of the material.